Completed 2026 Trainings

 [virtual training]

 The 3-session Training Series for TB Epidemiologists is jointly provided by the Curry International Tuberculosis Center and the Rutgers Global Tuberculosis Institute in collaboration with the Centers for Disease Control and Prevention.
 Session 3 will cover some nuances of surveillance data analysis within TB epidemiology and will demonstrate how cohort reviews can be used as a tool for program evaluation, training, and education.
-This advanced training is intended as a professional development opportunity for experiences TB epidemiologists.
+This advanced training is intended as a professional development opportunity for experienced TB epidemiologists.

 June 5, 2026